PremeX1/FiveM-API-Server-Details/README.md

 # FiveM-API Server Details

-NodeJs and Python API for get server details
+A NodeJs and Python API for get server details

 ** Start API Server **